iarxm/csim-man/index.md

 - Are all boards sufficiently repaired and if necessary - re-waxed?
 - Maintaining board with quality waxing.
 This type of habit will be a benchmark for attention to other important details.
     - Lack of care to such a detail will be an indicator that failure is looming.

-### Additional considerations:
+- Maintaining a watch and backup option.
+    - Consider that smart watches are easily left without charging or forgotten because they were taken off to charge.
+    - It's more reliable to have a standard quality waterproof watch in one's kit.
+        - Casio 100m resistance is minimum sufficiency for surf training.

+### Tactical and Logistical

-- Ensure immediate access to the app throughout training and to have downloaded to phone the google sheets app.
+- Establishing immediate access to the simulator app throughout training and having google sheets downloaded to phone.
-- Immediate access to the simulator app with an understanding of its layout and how to navigate it.
-- Thorough understanding of the schedule, draw and principles of simulation training
 - Consider arriving before check-in so to be fully prepared and to provide ample opportunity for a thorough and individualized beach and surf warm-up.
 - Setup a station for personal equipment in close proximity to the site for ease of access throughout training.

-### Most Common Point Of Failure
+### Most Common Points Of Failure

 - Time management errors due to no means of precision in time keeping.
+    - Poor quality or broken watches
--
+    - Insufficient preparation
+- Arriving late causing a state of rush
+- Poor understanding of heat draw leading to misapprehension of what needs to be done.

 ## Motivation and Organisation

 ### Purpose of Simulation